Florence

 Florence’s most famous bridge across the River Arno, which houses hundreds of jewellery stalls, from which views of the city and its river can be enjoyed at all times of the day, especially the sunset.

-For €85 you can by the Firenze Card which, in a period of 72 hours from the first time you use it, allows you access to all major museums, gardens and exhibitions without the need to queue or book ahead.
+For €85 you can buy the Firenze Card which, in a period of 72 hours from the first time you use it, allows you access to all major museums, gardens and exhibitions without the need to queue or book ahead.
 It can also be used on buses and trams – all you need to do is swipe the card as you embark.
 It can be purchased on-line or from selected stores around the city.
+It is also available as an App.

 Local Guide